This post lists 11 surprising infidelity in marriage statistics.

 Infidelity in marriage is a sad truth of relationships where cheating has always been and will threaten the sacred union.

 In the modern age, it’s easier than ever to engage in affairs ranging from emotional to sexual.

 It seems that cheating is happening everywhere nowadays.

 However, it isn’t new; it is more convenient and easier to catch.

 Between most affairs starting at work and the ability to find side pieces online effortlessly, the modern world and our deteriorating culture set a perfect stage for cheaters to engage in affairs.

 From women being the primary demographic for serial cheaters and husbands who cheat fully admitting they are happy and satisfied in their union and sex life, this infidelity in marriage statistics is genuinely eye-opening and flat-out concerning.

 Willpower is dwindling along with an inner conviction and a lack of the innocent and pure love that sustains a marriage beyond romantic love.

-With how easy it is to stray from our partners, we need to be more aware and dedicated to our spouse than ever if we want to remind faithful and happy in our unions.
+With how easy it is to stray from our partners, we need to be more aware and dedicated to our spouse than ever if we want to remain faithful and happy in our unions.

 Infidelity in Marriage